December 27, 2008

 The Basic Principles of the Many-Worlds Interpretation

-These parallel universes exist alongside our own, but they aren't really connected.
-Each universe represents an alternate reality where things unfold differently.
+These parallel universes exist alongside our own but are not directly connected.
+Each universe represents an alternative reality where things develop differently.
+As sci-fi as it may sound, it is a serious scientific theory supported by experiments.

 Scientific Articles and Studies